SuadeLabs/fire/documentation/properties/type.md

 ### fund
 A general term for collective investment vehicles and management companies.
 For example, those defined under the [US Investment Company Act 1940][inv-co-act] but not qualifying as an EU CIU.
+There does not appear to be a cross-jurisdictional, unified classification of types of funds

 ### private_fund
 A private fund is a pooled investment vehicle excluded from the definition of an investment company in the [US Investment Company Act 1940][inv-co-act]
 [Private Fund](https://www.sec.gov/education/glossary/jargon-z#PEF:~:text=Private%20Equity%20Funds-,Private%20Fund,applicable%20registration%20requirements%20(for%20example%2C%20as%20an%20exempt%20reporting%20adviser).,-Want%20to%20learn)

+### private_equity_fund
+A private equity fund is a type of private fund distinguished by its objective to take mainly controlling interests in business to actively increase their value.
+See SEC glossary: [Private Equity Fund glossary](https://www.sec.gov/education/glossary/jargon-z#PEF:~:text=is%20the%20SEC%3F-,Private%20Equity%20Fund,specialize%20in%20making%20minority%20investments%20in%20fast%2Dgrowing%20businesses%20or%20startups,-.%C2%A0%C2%A0%C2%A0)

 ### hedge_fund